Local Dentists. Personalised Dental Care.

 Frequently Asked Questions

 This section provides helpful information about wisdom teeth removal.
-It covers common concerns to support informed, confident decisions about the treatment.
+It addresses common concerns to support informed decisions about treatment.

 How do I know if I need my wisdom teeth removed?

 If you’re unsure about removing your wisdom teeth, some signs may suggest it’s time to get them checked.
-An early assessment can help identify whether monitoring or removal is appropriate for your situation.
+An early assessment can help determine whether monitoring or removal is the most suitable option for your situation.
 Below are some common signs and findings that may indicate it’s time to see your dentist:

 • Pain or Discomfort in the Back of Your Mouth: